lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 # The GREASE EAD labels

-This document registers the following EAD labels as GREASE EAD items:
+This document registers the following EAD labels for use with GREASE EAD items:

 160, 41120, 43690, 44975

-These EAD labels are available in all EDHOC messages.
+These EAD labels can be used in any EDHOC message for non-critical EAD items (see {{Section 3.8 of RFC9528}}).
-They are used in their positive (non-critical) form.

 It is expected that future documents register additional values with the same semantics.